csurf/mstar/README.md

 ## BASIC WORKING CONCEPTS

-The MSTAR ASICs have an embedded 8051 microcontroller that is used to configure various internal configuration registers.
-On startup, the configuration registers need to be correctly initialized based on the PCB layout, LCD type&size, and incoming signal type.
+The MSTAR ASICs have an embedded 8051 microcontroller that is used to configure various internal configuration registers that control the behavior of the video decoder & LCD driver.
+On startup, these configuration registers need to be correctly initialized based on the PCB layout, LCD type&size, and incoming signal type&port.
 Also, the configuration needs to be constantly monitored & adjusted based on the condition of the incoming video signal.
 Keypad inputs are also monitored for handling features such as the built-in OSD & 'input select' functionality.

 The MSTAR chips also expose GPIO & PWM functionality on certain pins which can be used to control external devices such as an LCD backlight, video tuner/receiver, LED's, etc.